perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-carl-masak.md

 **What does Rakudo need for wider deployment?**

-In the time before it gets the obvious the-more-the-better featuresâ stability and speedâwhat Rakudo needs most is people who are brave enough to deploy it in new and interesting situations.
+In the time before it gets the obvious the-more-the-better features— stability and speed—what Rakudo needs most is people who are brave enough to deploy it in new and interesting situations.
 It is still the case that when we try new things with Rakudo, we discover new bugs and corner cases, and as a result the whole development process benefits.
 So